-If you fail to pay your common expenses fees, the board of your condominium corporation may contact your tenant and ask that they pay some or all of their rent to the condominium corporation directly.
-Your condominium corporation can require tenants to pay them instead of you in these circumstances under section 87 of the Condo Act.
+In very rare circumstances, if your landlord fails to pay their common expenses fees, the board of the condominium corporation may contact you and ask you to pay some or all your rent to the condominium corporation instead of to your landlord.
+The condominium corporation can require you to pay them instead of your landlord in these circumstances under section 87 of the Condo Act.